Climbing with the Mazamas

 When you apply for a climb you are required to enter a credit card number.
 Our system will "ping" your credit card to ensure that is chargeable card, but you are not charged unless you are accepted onto the climb.
 If you are accepted onto the climb your credit card is immediately charged.

 Please only apply for climbs you intend to participate in if accepted.
-To be very specific, applying for a climb means that if the leader accepts the application you are on the climb.
+Applying for a climb means that if the leader accepts the application you are on the climb.
 You do not get the option to "accept" a spot on the climb.
 If accepted, you are on the climb and your card is charged, and our refund policy is then in effect.

-Our cancellation policy remains unchanged.
 If you are accepted onto a climb and the climb is canceled, your credit card will be refunded within 7–10 days.
-If you are accepted onto a climb and you withdraw/cancel, you will not receive a refund.
+If you are accepted onto a climb and you withdraw/cancel, our refund policy will be in effect.
+You can review the refund policy at https://mazamas.org/policies/

 Review your profile and then review all of the badges offered at mazamas.org/badges.
 Then click “Request a Badge” and apply for any of the badges that are missing from your profile.
 We will have them added to your profile within a week!